apache/pulsar/site2/docs/window-functions-context.md

 ## State storage

 Pulsar window functions use [Apache BookKeeper](https://bookkeeper.apache.org) as a state storage interface.
-StreamNative Platform installation (including the standalone installation) includes the deployment of BookKeeper bookies.
+Apache Pulsar installation (including the standalone installation) includes the deployment of BookKeeper bookies.

-StreamNative Platform integrates with Apache BookKeeper `table service` to store the `state` for functions.
+Apache Pulsar integrates with Apache BookKeeper `table service` to store the `state` for functions.
 For example, the `WordCount` function can store its `counters` state into BookKeeper table service via Pulsar Functions state APIs.

 States are key-value pairs, where the key is a string and the value is arbitrary binary data—counters are stored as 64-bit big-endian binary values.
 Keys are scoped to an individual Pulsar Function and shared between instances of that function.